magicloops/blog/src/content/blog/how-to-build-a-magic-loop.md

 There are three primary ways to create a Magic Loop:

-1. Loop Creator
+1. Working with the Loop Creator
-2. Manual Loops
+2. Manually building Loops by hand
-3. Use an existing Public Loop
+3. Using an existing Public Loop

-Regardless of the option you choose, you can always fall back to Manual mode, or ask the Loop Creator for help in modifying your Loop.
+Regardless of the path you choose, you can always fall back to Manual mode, or ask the Loop Creator for help in modifying your Loop.

 ## Get started today!